Haji Bayram Veli

-Haji Bayram Veli (Haci Bayram-ı Veli) (1352-1430) was an Ottoman Turkish poet, Sufi saint, and the founder of the Bayrami Order.
+Haji Bayram Veli (Hacı Bayram-ı Veli) (1352-1430) was an Ottoman Turkish poet, Sufi saint, and the founder of the Bayramiyya order.
 He also composed a number of hymns.

-He was a follower of the Hanafi Madhhab in jurisprudence and a follower of the Maturidi Aqidah in theology.
+He was a follower of the Hanafi school in jurisprudence and a follower of the Maturidi aqidah in theology.
+Haji Bayram Veli is considered by all Sufi tariqa to be a Qutb or Ghous, which is the greatest rank a wali can achieve.

 Biography

 Early life

 He lived between 1352 and 1430.
-His original name was Numan, he changed it to Bayram after he met his spiritual leader Somuncu Baba during the festival of Eid ul-Adha (called Kurban Bayramı in Turkish).
+His original name was Numan, he changed it to Bayram after he met his spiritual leader Somunju Baba during the festival of Eid ul-Adha (Turkish: Kurban Bayramı).